samagra-comms/docker-deploy/readme.md

     ![](media/gitpod-ss-2.png)

-    **Note**: Sometimes script runtime failed in this case you run the below commands
+    **Note**: This script may fail during runtime, in this case run the below commands to restart services.
     * Stop the all services

         ```docker-compose down```